chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/data.md

 export const store = createStore(reducers);
 ```

-First we’ll construct a simple Redux store that responds to actions that change
-the state of tasks, in a file called `reducers/index.js` (intentionally kept
-simple):
+That concludes our redux setup.
+That's the _how_ we are loading data, let's
+continue with _where_ we do that.

 ## Using a Route

-With that we are able to connect our route with the redux store.
-Thanks to
-tracked-redux we have no artificial properties put on the prototype of our
-objects, instead we can explicitely declare each field we want.
-Here we are
-going to use the route to load the data and a controller with actions to modify
-it:
+We have our redux store setup.
+Thanks to `tracked-redux` we can explicitely
+declare fields on the objects where we need it.
+For that we're going to
+use both a [route](https://guides.emberjs.com/release/routing/defining-your-routes/) and a [controller](https://guides.emberjs.com/release/routing/controllers/), the latter will contain the actions we've
+created earlier so that we can modify our store with relative ease.

+Inside your app folder, create a new one called `tasks` and inside add a new file called `route.js` with the following:

 ```js
 // app/tasks/route.js